 Tension 1: DUAL-MISSION

 The view of SEs as fundamentally and inherently paradoxical recurs regularly within the literature.
 Bull (2008) argues that the very terms ‘social’ and ‘enterprise’ are not easy to reconcile in practice, and the literature abounds with similar recognition of the inherent tensions within SEs (Dees and Anderson, 2006; Hai and Daft, 2016; Smith, Besharov, Wessels and Chertok, 2012; Tracey and Phillips, 2007).
 The core of this perceived paradox, from which other tensions flow, is the ‘dual-mission’ nature of SEs and the risk of mission drift that this creates.
 However, it would be misleading to claim universal acceptance for the idea that SEs are inherently paradoxical.
 Authors such as Alegre (2015), frame the issue as a debate, and others, such as Diochon and Anderson (2011), Nicholls (2009) and Tobias et al., (2013), argue explicitly that SEs’ social and financial value are intrinsically interconnected rather than in opposition.
 For instance, Liberation and their peanut producers in Nicaragua are expanding their own processing facility to capture more of the economic value from the value chain.
 Liberation purposefully pay their farmers a social premium for their nuts, which is higher than the conventional market price.
-This money is then invested to build the farmers own peanut processing plant to manufacture peanut butter at origin and add value back down the supply chain for producers (
+This money is then invested to build the farmers own peanut processing plant to manufacture peanut butter at origin and add value back down the supply chain for producers (Mason & Doherty, 2016)

-“Our peanut producers in Nicaragua are expanding their own processing facility capabilities as we speak and we're very involved in that project, feeding through the expertise so they can build their own peanut processing plant and manufacture peanut butter at origin and sell in their market in the future.
-We're adding value back down the supply chain, its part of our mission to empower producer groups and change the way value chains work.”
-(CEO).

 As Hai and Daft (2016) highlight, it is the idea of a profit motive, of profit generation as an element of organizational mission, and even of profit maximization as a goal, that underpins the view of SEs as paradoxical.
 However, there is little discussion rooted in theory to justify and explain this – the widespread use of the idea appears to be enough to lend it validity.
 It is worth considering that the emphasis on profit as purpose comes from the abstract world of economics, rather than the more applied fields of management and organizations.
 Early management theorists such as Chester Barnard described commercial enterprises as having multi-faceted purposes including the generation of jobs and contributing to the welfare of society.
 It was in the 1970s that the contributions of Milton Friedman (1970) and Jensen and Meckling (1976) established the idea of the primacy of shareholder value and profit generation as the over-riding, or even sole, purpose of commercial enterprises (Bower & Paine, 2017).
 During the 1980s this primacy of shareholder value was adopted both in the US and globally to become extremely influential (Kaplan, 2020) and "pervasive in the financial community and much of the business world.
 It has led to a set of behaviors by many actors on a wide range of topics, from performance measurement and executive compensation to shareholder rights, the role of directors, and corporate responsibility" (Bower & Paine, 2017, p.51).